Can I do a Castor Oil Pack without the pack / compress?

 It is well known that heavy metals impact our bodies in a variety of ways, inhibiting the immune system, therefore aiding and abetting to an unhealthy microbiome.
 They impact our hormonal system and detrimentally affect the nervous system.
 Glutathione is well known to be an antioxidant that in this day and age is in lower concentrations in our bodies because of the physiological demand due to industrialized pollution.

 There are very few ways to get glutathione.
-It is found in whey protein (which I never recommend since it is dairy based and for those that have an irritable bowel it is just plain torture), rooibos tea, (well known for its antioxidant effects) or oral supplementation (the jury is out on whether or not glutathione is absorbed well via supplements).
+It is found in whey protein (which I don’t prefer since it is dairy based and for those that have an irritable bowel it is just plain torture), rooibos tea (well known for its antioxidant effects), or oral supplementation (the jury is out on whether or not glutathione is absorbed well via supplements).

 Supplementing with magnesium and NAC (N-acetyl cysteine) may help as they are precursors to glutathione.
-The other way is via IV therapy, known as a Glutathione Push.
-Recent research demonstrated that Castor Oil improves the recycling of glutathione in the lenses of rats, greater than even a solution of glutathione13.
-This is very impressive; Castor Oil Packs improve antioxidant status14.
+The other way is via IV therapy, known as a glutathione push.
+Recent research demonstrated that Castor Oil may improve the recycling of glutathione in the lenses of rats, greater than even a solution of glutathione13.
+This is very impressive; Castor Oil Packs may also support antioxidant status14.

 When you are inflamed in your intestines, it becomes very difficult to go to the bathroom.
-Castor Oil Packs reduce inflammation15,16, allowing for smooth passage of stools out of the body.
+Castor Oil Packs may help balance inflammation15,16, allowing for smooth passage of stools out of the body.

-It’s incredible that this therapy can be such aid for those that suffer from constipation.
+It’s amazing that this wellness practice can be such aid for those that suffer from constipation.
 Constipation contributes to more serious conditions and diseases and if something is not done, your body can be severely damaged in the long term.
 A system that can’t eliminate waste backs up, and the back up is the cause of many problems.

-No different than when you garbage removal goes on strike or the sewer back ups, that is always bad news.
+No different than when your garbage removal goes on strike or the sewer back ups, that is always bad news.
 Now you have the tools at your disposal to make it all better!

 Time to act.